MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 ## Get Balance API

-The Get Balance API queries current subscription status, controls whether the DYNAMO experience is available on the device, and shows remaining data and time in the network flyout for prepaid subscriptions.
+The Get Balance API queries current subscription status, controls whether the Mobile Plans experience is available on the device, and shows remaining data and time in the network flyout for prepaid subscriptions.
 The following diagram shows the high-level flow for the Get Balance API.

 <img src="images/dynamo_prepaid_get_balance_api_flow.png" alt="Get Balance API flow" title="Get Balance API flow" width="600" />

 ### Resource model

-Communication between the DYNAMO service and the MO service involves manipulating the resources in the following diagram.
+Communication between the Mobile Plans service and the MO service involves manipulating the resources in the following diagram.
 Explanations for each resource are in the tables following the diagram.

 <img src="images/dynamo_prepaid_get_balance_api_resource_model.png" alt="Get Balance API resource model diagram" title="Get Balance API resource model diagram" width="600" />